!-- consent -->

 By the end of 2023, approximately seven million households will be receiving Universal Credit.
 At the current rate of dissatisfaction, hundreds and thousands of households will be struggling on Universal Credit.
 The Government must do better.

 First, there is widespread struggle with the initial waiting period of at least five weeks for the first Universal Credit award payment.
 Very few low-income households are able to cope for such a long time on their own.
-Friends and family, food banks, and payday loan firms are frequent sources of assistance.
+Friends and family, food banks, and payday loan firms like Gday Loans are frequent sources of assistance.
 Most of our interviewees had taken out ‘advance payments’ to cover this period, which are offered by the Department for Work and Pensions (DWP) and repaid through future UC awards.
 Too often, debt problems and rent arrears develop in this initial waiting period that cause persistent financial difficulties.

 We recommend that the Government offer all claimants an upfront ‘helping hand’ payment when they first start on Universal Credit, which would be equivalent to one week of their monthly UC award payment.